NowakArtur97/My-Moments-Monolith/README.md

 | `DELETE`     | `/api/v1/users/me`        | `Delete user`                                      |

 ### Posts

+Note: adding multiple photos to a Post is only possible with tools like Postman, because Swagger doesn't support adding multiple files at once in multipart/form-data format!

 | Method    | URI                          | Action                                                               |
 | --------- | ---------------------------- | -------------------------------------------------------------------- |